Your trusted adviser for R&D Tax Credits and R&D Grants

 Step 2 – Long Proposal

 As with Step 1, Step 2 is submitted online using the Funding and Tenders portal.
-The Step 2 proposal is longer than Step 1, with 50 pages to fill in compared to the 12 of Step 1.
-A pitch deck (which will be used in Step 3, if approved) and a 3-minute video are also required.
+The Step 2 proposal is longer than Step 1, with 20 pages to fill in compared to the 12 of Step 1.
+A pitch deck (which will be used in Step 3, if approved) and a 3-minute video are also required, as well as various other data annexes.

 Step 2 is judged on the same criteria, but your responses need to be much more in-depth.
 It’s important not to underestimate the Step 2 Proposal; we invite you to review the template application form, especially the Technical Description (Part B), to understand the level of detail required.